-• Efficiency Assessment
+Efficiency Assessment

 The total costs for Ontario local electricity distribution companies are evaluated by the Pacific Economics Group Research, LLC (PEG) on behalf of the OEB to produce a single efficiency ranking for each distributor.
-The performance rankings for 2022 are included in PEG's Empirical Research in Support of Incentive Rate-Setting: 2022 Benchmarking Update Report to the OEB issued in July 2023.
+The performance rankings for 2023 are included in PEG's Empirical Research in Support of Incentive Rate-Setting: 2023 Benchmarking Update Report to the OEB issued in July 2024.

-Electricity distributors are divided into five groups based on the magnitude of the difference between their respective individual actual and predicted costs.
-Utilities whose actual costs are lower than predicted are characterized as efficient and are assigned to Group 1 (25% or more below predicted cost) or Group 2 (between 10% and 25%).
-Utilities that are considered average performers will be assigned to Group 3 (actual costs are within +/-10% of predicted costs).
-Utilities whose actual costs are higher than predicted will be assigned to Group 4 (between 10% and 25% above predicted cost) or Group 5 (in excess of 25% above predicted cost).
+Electricity distributors are divided into five groups or cohorts based on the magnitude of the difference between their respective individual actual and predicted costs.
+Utilities whose actual costs are lower than predicted are characterized as efficient and are assigned to Cohort 1 (25% or more below predicted cost) or Cohort 2 (between 10% and 25%).
+Utilities that are considered average performers will be assigned to Cohort 3 (actual costs are within +/-10% of predicted costs).
+Utilities whose actual costs are higher than predicted will be assigned to Cohort 4 (between 10% and 25% above predicted cost) or Cohort 5 (in excess of 25% above predicted cost).

-Oshawa Power continues to be ranked in Group 2, where a Group 2 distributor is defined as having actual costs between 10% and 25% lower than predicted costs.
+Oshawa Power continues to be ranked in Cohort 2, where a Cohort 2 distributor is defined as having actual costs between 10% and 25% lower than predicted costs.
 Oshawa Power's goal is to sustain current efficiencies, and remain a cost-effective utility.

-Total Cost per Customer
+• Total Cost per Customer

 Total Cost per Customer is evaluated by PEG on behalf of the OEB, and is calculated as the sum of Oshawa Power's capital and operating costs, divided by the total number of customers served.
-Oshawa Power's 2022 cost performance is \$638 per customer, resulting in an 8.0% increase over the prior year.
+Oshawa Power's 2023 cost performance is \$724 per customer, resulting in a 13.4% increase over the prior year.

-Over the reporting period 2018 through 2022, Oshawa Power's Total Cost per Customer has increased by an average annual rate of 3.8%.
+Over the reporting period 2019 through 2023, Oshawa Power's Total Cost per Customer has increased by an average annual rate of 5.1%.
 In addition to inflationary pressure, the renewal and growth of the distribution system, Province wide programs and costs required to address higher than normal customer growth in Oshawa have all contributed to the increase in capital expenditures and operating costs.
-The increase is in line with the increase in predicted costs as per the PEG Report, thereby continuing to position Oshawa Power in Group 2.
+The increase is in line with the increase in predicted costs as per the PEG Report, thereby continuing to position Oshawa Power in Cohort 2.